suixinsuo/olympus-protocol/docs/B2C/OlympusFund.md

 # Fund

 ### Introduction
 A cryptocurrency fund is a vehicle that allows an investment manager to pool together ETH from investors for the purpose of investing while having the investors retain control of their ETH.
-The Olympus Fund contains the interfaces that a fund needs.
-This document walks you through the basic functions of the customized fund (created by the Olympus team) which are targeted at investors.
+This document walks you through the basic functions of the customized fund (created by the Olympus team) that are targeted at investors.

 ### Basic info
 > The code below shows how to get fund's basic information, including fund's name, symbol, description, category and decimals.